martel-innovate/deep-log-inspection/doc/install/docker.md

         LimitCORE=infinity
         LimitMEMLOCK=infinity

     N.B.: this way the limits are set for the Docker daemon.
-To reduce memory overhead, they should be set per container (refer to the [guide][1]), but Docker Swarm might disallow this setting.
+To reduce memory overhead, they should be set per container (refer to the [guide][1]), but this requires running the container in privileged mode, which is a known [issue](https://github.com/moby/moby/issues/24862) when deploying services to a Swarm.

 * restart the Docker daemon: